AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/discover-insights.md

 Next, the insights page for that service instance appears with the option to select **[!UICONTROL Latest scores]** or **[!UICONTROL Performance summary]**.
 The default tab **[!UICONTROL Latest scores]** provides visualizations of your data.
 The visualizations and what you can do with the data are explained in more detail throughout this guide.

- The **[!UICONTROL Performance summary]** tab contains information on the churn or conversion results of your model.
+ The **[!UICONTROL Performance summary]** tab shows the actual churn or conversion rates for each propensity bucket.
 To learn more, see the section on [performance summary metrics](#performance-metrics).

 ![setup page](../images/insights/landing_page_insights.png)